Reign-of-Terror-DayZ/ROT-Public/README.md

-# ROT-DayZ-Server-Public
+# Reign of Terror - DayZ
-Repository to track Issue reports and feature requests
+Public repository to track issue reports and feature requests